Frequently asked questions

 Can I make a reservation for a vessel under 18 meters?

-For boats under 18 metres, you can only make a booking request via the NAVILY application 48 hours before the desired date.
-A reply will be given on the morning of the requested date.
+For boats under 18 metres, you can submit a booking request via the NAVILY app no earlier than 48 hours before your preferred date.
+You will receive a response on the morning of the day in question.

-If we have no more availability on Navily, you can go to the port entrance to check our availability on the day.
+If there is no availability on Navily, you can come to the harbour entrance to check our availability on the day.
 We operate a first-come, first-served policy for boats under 18 metres.

 What are the different locations in the port?

-You can find a map of the port in the practical information tab, ‘Arrival Information
+You can find a map of the harbour under the ‘Practical Information’ tab, ‘Your Arrival’.

-• The Jean Lescudier basin, also known as the New Harbour: mooring on a hanger, behind the quay.
+* The Jean Lescudier Basin, also known as the New Harbour: mooring by line, stern to the quay.

-• The Old Port: mooring on an anchor or mooring line.
+* The Old Port: mooring on a buoy

-• Le Pilon: basin outside the port reserved for the yachting association.
+* Le Pilon: a basin outside the port reserved for the yachting association.

 Stopover